City : Careers Advice Centre : How to Find Out More About the Job You Want

 Finding out more...

-Now that you've had a look at all of the job sectors that are about, you can start thinking deeper about which roles you might be interested in.
+Now that you've had a look at lots of job sectors, you can start thinking deeper about which roles you might be interested in.

 Asking Someone Who Works There